Welcome to OSHA's Fall Prevention Campaign

-Different ladders and scaffolds are appropriate for different jobs.
-Always provide workers with the kind they need to get the job done safely.
-For roof work, there are many ways to prevent falls.
-If workers use personal fall arrest systems (PFAS), provide a harness for each worker who needs to tie off to the anchor.
-Make sure the PFAS fits, and regularly inspect all fall protection equipment to ensure it's still in good condition and safe to use.
+Use the right ladder or scaffold to get the job done safely.
+For roof work, if workers use personal fall arrest systems (PFAS), provide a harness for each worker who needs to tie off to the anchor.
+Make sure the PFAS fits, and regularly inspect it for safe use.

 TRAIN everyone to use the equipment safely

 Every worker should be trained on proper set-up and safe use of equipment they use on the job.
 Employers must train workers in recognizing hazards on the job.
 See educational materials and resources page for posters, factsheets, and other training materials.